Holland and Belgium by Bike, Barge and Cruise

 Daily Program

-Embarkation begins at 3:30 pm.
-By approximately 4:30 pm, the Merlijn will gracefully set sail towards the day's destination - Haarlem Once onboard, you can savor a complimentary beverage, enjoy meeting the crew, and receive a tour presentation.
-Delight in a sumptuous dinner on board, and as the evening descends, you can enjoy a leisurely walk through Haarlem, known for its stunning architecture, including the intricate facades of centuries-old buildings, the iconic Grote Kerk (Great Church), and the imposing Molen de Adriaan (Windmill de Adriaan), which stands proudly along the Spaarne River.
+Embarkation begins in the afternoon and by late afternoon the Merlijn will gracefully set sail towards the day's destination.
+Once onboard, you can savor a complimentary beverage, enjoy meeting the crew, and receive a tour presentation.
+Delight in a sumptuous dinner on board, and as the evening descends, you can enjoy a leisurely walkthrough a quaint Dutch village.

-As you commence your cycling journey, the skyline of Rotterdam unfolds before you.
+Today's cycling path starts early for those who want the extra mileage.
+Either way the skyline of Rotterdam unfolds before you.
 The paved cycle paths reveal all the highlights.
 You will cross the Lecht River by ferry to reach Kinderdijk, a UNESCO World Heritage Site.
 The 19 windmills played a crucial role in draining the surrounding polders, preventing flooding, and rendering the land suitable for agriculture and habitation—a testament to the Netherlands' rich cultural and engineering history.
-From here, you have two options: board a deluxe fast ferry to reach Dordrecht directly, where the Merlijn is berthed, or extend your tour and cycle on to Dordrecht.
+From here you will take the ferry to reach Dordrecht directly, where the Merlijn is berthed

 Dordrecht's storied history dates back to the 11th century.
 The city played a vital role in the Dutch Republic during the 16th and 17th centuries.
 In the evening, indulge in Dutch cuisine at one of the charming local restaurants.